RESTRICTIONS ACCORDING TO GROUPS OF GOODS

 Presentation of the permit is not required for the following items brought along in a traveller’s luggage:

-- caviar of sturgeon and paddlefish species (Acipenseriformes spp.) – up to 125 g
+- caviar of sturgeon and paddlefish species (Acipenseriformes spp.) – up to 125 g if marked with the respective label on the packaging

 - rain sticks made of cacti (Cactaceae spp.) – up to 3 pcs.